BEWARE home remedies for scabies !!Posted: March 20, 2017

 Some reports of alleged “success” may come from people who didn’t really have scabies at all – or from those who reported a “cure” prematurely without returning back later to admit they were wrong.
 Behind many of these remedy list sites are “natural” fanatics who repeat this bunk because they are religiously convinced that “chemical” treatments are bad.

-Learn from my mistake: Don’t mess around with scabies, it is a serious insect infestation inside your skin and it requires a serious treatment regimen with real insecticides.
-Don’t play games with your health: serious problems require serious solutions!
+Don’t mess around with scabies, it is a serious insect infestation inside your skin and it requires a serious treatment regimen with real insecticides.
+Don’t play games with your health: serious problems require serious solutions.

-If you don’t want to go visit a doctor to obtain a prescription, you can quickly get the safe and mild insecticide called “permethrin” at a pet store in the form of a flea and tick treatment for dogs.
-Mix that ointment with a oil based hand lotion to dilute it down to 10% strength and then apply it to your entire body.
-You’ll begin to experience immediate huge relief as most of the lice die off right away.
+#1.
+Safe and mild insecticide called “permethrin” is available at the pet store in the form of flea and tick treatment for dogs.
+It is synthetically produced to match a substance in Chrysanthemum flowers.
+Mix that ointment with a body lotion to dilute it down to around 8%-10% strength and apply it to your entire body.
+You’ll experience immediate relief as most of the “lice” die right away.

 = = =